vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 * Query-based data sources.
 * Event-triggered data sources.

 Most data sources are **query-based**.
-With a query-based data source, the data source queries the actual source for new data.
+A query-based data source asks the actual source for new data.
 These queries can be triggered manually (e.g. the user taps a button), by a timer (e.g. send a query every 10 seconds), or by scripts.

 However, a few data sources are **event-triggered**.
 This means that the actual source decides when to send data to the data source.
 The data source has no control over when new data comes in---its only job is to listen and wait for the actual source to send data.